Lancerider/tracks-list/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is auto-deployed through netlify.
+You can see it at https://tracks-list.netlify.app/

 ## Available Scripts